raspberrypi/pico-vscode/README.md

 - Native C/C++ compiler (in PATH), supported compilers are: `gcc` and `clang`

 ### Raspberry Pi OS
+As of March 2024, all new Raspberry Pi OS images come with the requirements pre-installed.
-All requirements for Raspberry Pi OS can be installed by running `sudo apt install openocd ninja-build`
+On older images the requirements can be installed by running `sudo apt install openocd ninja-build`

 ### Linux
 - Python 3.9 or later (in PATH or set in settings)